snowdriftcoop/snowdrift/BUILD.md

 It will prompt you for your sudo password.

-To set up databases manually, see the appendix at the end of this guide.
+To set up databases manually, see [DATABASE-MANAGEMENT.md].

 ### Run initial tests